RaphaelIT7/gmod-holylib/README.md

 Creates a IGMODAudioChannel for the given url.<br>

 #### bool bass.Update(number time)
-Manually updates all BASS channels as if `time` seconds have passed.
+Manually updates all BASS channels as if `time` milliseconds have passed.
 It returns true on success, false if an update is already in progress.

 #### string bass.GetVersion()